Plain English Summary

 Background and study aims

 Regular intake of nuts, naturally rich in monounsaturated fats (MUFA) or other polyunsaturated (PUFA) sources may reduce the risk of developing cardiovascular disease (CVD) and also improve lipid profile (fats and cholesterol in the blood).
 People with a high level of serum lipids (that is, a lot of fat in the blood) seem to be more susceptible to oxidative stress (damage caused by free radicals) and CVD.
 They may therefore benefit from an increased nut or MUFA and PUFA intake.
-The aim of this study was to investigate the effect of hazelnuts eaten as snack or source of polyunsaturated fats (e.g. alpha-linolenic acid) on markers of oxidative stress (that is, substances that show the presence of oxidative stress), inflammation, lipid profile, dietary markers and intestinal microflora (microbiota) composition in children and adolescents with dyslipidemia (abnormal amounts of fat in the blood)
+The aim of this study is to investigate the effect of hazelnuts eaten as snack or source of polyunsaturated fats (e.g. alpha-linolenic acid) on markers of oxidative stress (that is, substances that show the presence of oxidative stress), inflammation, lipid profile, dietary markers and intestinal microflora (microbiota) composition in children and adolescents with dyslipidemia (abnormal amounts of fat in the blood)

 Who can participate?

-Children aged between 5-17 years with dyslipidemia.
+Children aged 5-17 with dyslipidemia

 What does the study involve?